CommonGarden/Grow-IoT/examples/rasp-pi/README.md

 npm install raspi-io johnny-five
 ```

 You're almost ready to go!
-Connect to your Grow-IoT intance and create a new device.

-You will be given auth credentials, a `uuid` and `token`.

-Add those to `examples/rasp-pi/t3.js` and proceed to hardware setup!

 ### Hardware setup.
-For Hydroponics, Aquaponics, Fermentation, or Aquariums we recommend the [Tentacle hat from Whitebox labs]()!
-Currently we support Atlas Scientific sensors only, but we're looking for cheaper open source alternatives.
+For Hydroponics, Aquaponics, Fermentation, or Aquariums we recommend the [Tentacle hat from Whitebox labs](https://www.whiteboxes.ch/shop/tentacle-t3-for-raspberry-pi/)!
+Currently we support [Atlas Scientific sensors](https://www.atlas-scientific.com/), but we're looking for cheaper open source alternatives for pH and Conductivity especially.

 This is how your hat should look like when it's put together (no soldering required):
 [Example image](https://cloud.githubusercontent.com/assets/521978/25507754/dfcd09dc-2b62-11e7-9fc7-c8e0cfe3b0e6.JPG)

-Once all looks good you're ready to go, run it with:
+In the Grow.js directory run the tentacle example with:

 ```
 sudo node examples/rasp-pi/t3.js